 2.2.2.
-Actions of the affected TSO(s) or facilitators regarding the ReCo System for Gas
+Actions of the affected TSO(s) or facilitator regarding the ReCo System for Gas

-- To the extent allowed by their crisis management procedure and/or internal rules, the affected TSO directly informs the ReCo Team(s) Members via e-mail: - o information about the incident level - o existing or possible consequences of the incident - o short description of the situation - o other useful information - o The affected TSO(s) is not required to arrange the ReCo Team meeting. - Facilitators of ReCo Team(s) may arrange the meeting if there is high demand for information by other TSOs (several calls/emails from TSOs about the incident).
+- To the extent allowed by their crisis management procedure and/or internal rules, the affected TSO directly informs the ReCo Team Europe Members via e-mail: - o information about the incident level - o existing or possible consequences of the incident - o short description of the situation - other useful information - The affected TSO(s) is not required to arrange the ReCo Team Europe meeting. - The facilitator may arrange the meeting if there is high demand for information by other TSOs (several calls/emails from TSOs about the incident).